Jim Carrey, as Biden, mocks Trump loss on ‘SNL’

 Carrey and Rudolph each made an L out of their hands and held them to their foreheads and were joined by Alec Baldwin, reprising his role as Trump.

-At one point, Baldwin sat at a piano and sang a few lines from YMCA's “Macho Man," a favorite of the president's late campaign rallies.
+At one point, Baldwin sat at a piano and sang a few lines from Village People’s “Macho Man,” a favorite of the president’s late campaign rallies.

 Host Dave Chappelle opened his monologue by lighting a cigarette and calling it “a pretty incredible day.”